alpha-tango-kilo/aoc-2020/day_2/README.md

 I was very upset when I saw part two initially, it looked very different to part one.
 I took it as basically a completely independent challenge to part one, completing the challenge but realising how horribly duplicated the code was.
 So I proceeded to wrap my head around traits and trait bounds in order to reduce the redundancy down to as close to nil as possible

+Refactoring to use `anyhow` for error handling made the world of difference in terms of brevity when parsing